 - 2003: A review published in the journal Anticancer Research shows a 33 percent increase in the risk of ovarian cancer after perineal application.

-In 2006, Deane Berg noticed strange symptoms with her period and consulted with multiple physicians before being told that she needed to have her ovaries removed.
-After undergoing the procedure, doctors discovered in 2007 that she had stage 3 ovarian cancer, leading to a hysterectomy and chemotherapy.
-She filed suit against Johnson & Johnson, and in October of 2013 a jury in South Dakota found the company liable—yet inexplicably awarded no damages.
+- 2006–2007: Deane Berg noticed strange symptoms with her monthly period and spoke to her doctor, and was told she needed to have her ovaries removed.
+After the procedure, doctors discovered that she had stage III ovarian cancer, leading to a hysterectomy and chemotherapy.

-Other lawsuits soon followed.
-In February of 2016, a jury in St. Louis awarded the family of a woman who died of ovarian cancer $10 million in actual damages and a further $62 million for punitive damages after finding that not only did Johnson & Johnson fail in its duty to warn the public of the risks of its product, but that the company also conspired to hide the truth about the link between talc and ovarian cancer.
+- February 2016: A St. Louis jury awarded the family of a woman who died of ovarian cancer $10 million in actual damages, and a further $62 million for punitive damages.
+The jury found that not only did Johnson & Johnson fail in its duty to warn the public of the risks of its product, but also that the company conspired to hide the truth about the link between talc and ovarian cancer.

 If you or a loved one have suffered from ovarian cancer and you think talcum powder might be responsible, Wayne Wright LLP would like to hear from you.
 We represent clients all across Texas in cases against big companies who shamefully sell dangerous products to the public without regard to safety or health risks, and we will stand up for your rights in the court of law to get you the compensation that you deserve.
-Call us today for a free, no-obligation consultation about your situation at 800-237-3334.
+Call us by phone, click the live chat box, or visit the contact link on this page today to arrange a free, no-obligation consultation with a legal professional about your situation.